Dextromethorphan (DXM, DM)

 What is dextromethorphan?

-Dextromethorphan, also known as DXM, is a medication that helps you cough less.
+Dextromethorphan, also known as DXM or DM, is a cough suppressant—a medication that helps you cough less.
 It is found in many types of cough syrup and other cough and cold medications.
 Most of these can be bought without a prescription.

-Most medications that include DXM also include other drugs, such as:
+Many medications that include dextromethorphan also include other drugs, such as: